-The Honourable Colin Hansen, Minister of Finance
+The Honourable Pat Bell, Minister of Jobs, Tourism and Innovation

-The BC Immigrant Investment Fund Ltd. (BCIIF) Service Plan provides insight into the fund's main activities anticipated in 2011/12 and beyond.
-The BCIIF has entered into loans with six entities that are within the Government Reporting Entity in accordance with its mandate.
-In 2007/08 and 2008/09, the Minister of Finance approved a request by BCIIF's wholly-owned subsidiary, the B.C.
-Renaissance Capital Fund Ltd. (BCRCF) to invest \$90 million with seven venture capital fund managers.
-The BCRCF has now completed two Request For Qualifications processes and selected seven venture capital fund managers with whom it has committed to invest venture capital funds in high technology businesses.
-Six of the selected venture capital fund managers have now completed their fund raising activities and are presently investing and evaluating investment opportunities from British Columbia.
-As of January 2011, BCRCF fund managers have invested \$100 million in 13 companies that employ over 740 people.
+The BC Immigrant Investment Fund Ltd. (BCIIF) Service Plan provides insight into the fund's main activities anticipated in 2012/13 and beyond.
+Since inception of the current investment program in February 2007, the BCIIF has loaned \$358 million for development of 18 infrastructure projects by provincial public sector entities, generating over 2,250 jobs.
+In 2007/08, Treasury Board approved a request by BCIIF's wholly-owned subsidiary, the B.C.
+Renaissance Capital Fund Ltd. (BCRCF) to invest \$90 million in venture capital funds.
+The BCRCF has now completed three Request For Qualifications processes and selected eight venture capital fund managers with whom it has committed to invest venture capital funds in high technology businesses.
+Seven of the selected venture capital fund managers have now completed their fund-raising activities and are now investing and evaluating investment opportunities from British Columbia.
+The BCRCF is negotiating with an eighth fund manager and expects to formally commit capital in the first quarter of 2012/13.

+As of January 2012, BCRCF fund managers have invested \$84.8 million in 16 B.C. companies that employ over 880 people.

-For the next fiscal year, the BCIIF with its remaining capital pool, will continue to pursue commercial lending activity with entities within the Government Reporting Entity.
-The BCRCF will continue to monitor the performance of its venture capital fund partnerships and will continue to promote venture capital investment opportunities in the province to institutional and corporate investors.
+For the next fiscal year, the BCIIF will continue to seek investment opportunities that support the government's BC Jobs Plan and that are aligned with the BCIIF's investment mandate, strategy and risk profile.
+With its remaining capital pool, BCIIF will pursue infrastructure loan opportunities with provincial public sector entities.
+The BCRCF will also continue to monitor the performance of its venture capital fund partnerships and promote venture capital investment opportunities in the province to institutional and corporate investors.